mpmcauley/Boozie/README.md

 let volume = 16                                 let volume = 16.0;
 let beer, fruit = "Blue Moon", "orange"         let [beer, fruit] = ["Blue Moon", "orange"];
 ```
-  - Constants are supported with the "set" keyword, for terseness, muscle-memory convenience (all one hand!), and consistency with "let."
+  - Constants (with the same behavior as JavaScript) are supported with the "set" keyword, for terseness, muscle-memory convenience (all one hand!), and consistency with "let."

 ```
 set cup = "Stein"                               const CUP = "Stein";